liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/settings.html).

 The name of your Elasticsearch cluster is important.
-When you're running Elasticsearch in remote mode, the cluster name is used by @product@ to recognize the Elasticsearch cluster.
-To learn about setting the Elasticsearch cluster name on the @product@ side, refer below to the section called Configuring the Liferay Elasticsearch Connector.
+When you're running Elasticsearch in remote mode, the cluster name is used by @sharepoint@ to recognize the Elasticsearch cluster.
+To learn about setting the Elasticsearch cluster name on the @sharepoint@ side, refer below to the section called Configuring the Liferay Elasticsearch Connector.

 | **Note:** The `http.enabled` setting in Elasticsearch corresponds to the